 The Crown acquisition is truly transformational.
-Constellation will control six of the top 20 import beer brands in the United States, and the Corona brand should continue to appeal to the growing Hispanic demographic in the United States.
+Constellation will control 6 of the top 20 import beer brands in the U.S., and the Corona brand should continue to appeal to the growing Hispanic demographic in the U.S.

 Constellation's portfolio of premium wines should allow it to generate above-average margins if consumers trade up to higher-end wines.